jaredcobb/ccb-core/README.txt

 2. screenshot-2.png

 == Changelog ==

+= 0.9.2 =
+* Added tooltips to some settings to help explain the functionality
+* Added better defaults for date ranges
+* Updated the plugin web site to http://www.wpccb.com

 = 0.9.1 =
 * Fixed an issue where some web hosts were not saving encypted passwords